MostlyWhat/Website/src/lib/content/docs/components/switch.md

 ---
 title: "Switch"
-description: "A control that allows the user to toggle between checked and not checked."
+description: "A control that allows toggling between checked and not checked."
 category: "components"
 order: 5
 ---

 # Switch

-A control that allows the user to toggle between checked and not checked.
+A control that allows toggling between checked and not checked.

 ## Installation